pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

         )
         return app

+An example repository constructed from class :class:`~eventsourcing.infrastructure.eventsourcedrepository.EventSourcedRepository`, and is assigned to the application object attribute ``example_repository``.
+It is possible to subclass the library application class, and extend it by constructing entity repositories in the ``__init__()``, we just didn't do that here.

 Run the code
 ============

-Use the application to create, read, update, and delete "example" entities.
+Now, use the application to create, read, update, and delete "example" entities.

 .. code:: python